An original birth certificate is about truth: nothing more, nothing less.

 Understand the difference between a birth record and an adoption record.
 A birth record is a vital record.
 It is sealed only when an adoption becomes final (and unsealed if an adoption fails).
 So, while created as a result of adoption, the original birth certificate is never about adoption.
 It is always about birth.
 It is always your own vital record.
 Unchanged.

 Finally, watch for issues that may lead to legal challenges.
 If you are denied access to an original birth certificate, let us know.
-If you have gone to court to get one, let us know—copies of court orders may help us understand local issues and to develop legal strategies to challenge laws that are unjust.
-While we are working to build a network of pro bono or low-cost attorneys who can advocate in court for access to OBCs, it will take time, coordination, and effort.
+If you have gone to court to get one, let me know—copies of court orders may help me understand local issues and to develop legal strategies to challenge laws that are unjust.
+While I am working to build a network of pro bono or low-cost attorneys who can advocate in court for access to OBCs, it will take time, coordination, and effort.
 But it may be an important next step to secure adoptee rights.